jwds1978/jwds1978.github.io/_posts/2017-05-22-darkness-and-depression.md

 </p>
 <p>
-  Not many people talk about suicidal ideation.&nbsp; It seems that they're either embarrassed, worried about alarming their loved ones, and/or afraid of being locked-up.&nbsp; Of course, all of these reasons, are valid.&nbsp; However, I made a promise &#8212; some time ago now &#8212; to be open and honest about what I'm going through.&nbsp; I think that it makes me stronger, while helping those around me.&nbsp; So, again, here it goes.
+  Not many people talk about suicidal ideation.&nbsp; It seems that they're either embarrassed, worried about alarming their loved ones, and/or afraid of being locked-up.&nbsp; Of course, all of these reasons, are valid.&nbsp; However, I made a promise &#8212; some time ago, now &#8212; to be open and honest about what I'm going through.&nbsp; I think that it makes me stronger, while helping those around me.&nbsp; So, again, here it goes.
 </p>
 <p>